 If you are unable to get approved for an account with any of the above non-ChexSystems banks, your best backup plan is a “second chance” account.
 Second chance checking accounts are specifically designed for people who can’t get approved for a regular account due to bad credit or a low ChexSystems score.

 Because banks believe these account holders are a greater risk, second chance accounts come with restrictions and higher monthly fees.
 Account limitations may include no debit card and no overdraft protection.
 So the fees and restrictions don’t come as a surprise, be sure to read the fine print when you sign-up.
-Here are banks that offer second chance accounts:
+Here are banks that offer second chance accounts for people with bad ChexSystem records:

 - Wells Fargo: Opportunity Checking